MatSM32/Cloud-Red-Blue-Team-/README.md

 # Cloud-Red/Blue-Team
 # Description
 To do this you will need to set up three vms using any hypervisors of your choice.
 For me I created them in AWS, if you would like to do the same follow this tutorial from this YouTuber: https://youtu.be/2cMkpLoKUj0?si=d9a7h05a51ojcyJU.
 In this project, you will be using Kali Linux as an attacker to do a dictionary attack using Hydra and using Nmap to do scans to find what ports are open.
 With the security tools VM, you will be using Splunk and Nessus.
-Then with the Windows VM you will be using it to do attacks on.
+Then with the Windows VM you will be using it as a vulnerable machine.
 # Utilities Used
 | Splunk
 | Hydra